ibm-cloud-docs/appid/privacy-policy.md

 ## Security Of Data
 {: #data-security}

-Developer will strive to use commercially acceptable means to protect all Personal Data used in performing the Permitted Uses of the Service.
+Developer will strive to use appropriate means to protect all Personal Data used in performing the Permitted Uses of the Service.

 ## Service Providers
 {: #service-providers}